 ● Act as a role model within the organization to uphold and implement United Friends’ organizational values:

-● Extensive knowledge of substance abuse and mental health issues
+● Excellent knowledge of substance use treatment strategies, mental health issues, and trauma-informed care

 ● Passionate about United Friends’ mission

-● Experience working with the TAY foster youth population
+● Experience working in a non-profit organization with the TAY population.